jean553/c-data-structures/README.md

 Cons:
  * not accurate: simply moves to the top every requested node, the algorithm does not include any average consideration of nodes usage.

 #### Swapping method

 Everytime a node is requested, the selected node is swapped with the previous one.

 Pros:
- * accurate compare to MTF, nodes move according to the frequency they are requested and they move progressively to the head
+ * accurate compared to the MTF method, nodes move according to how they are requested and they move progressively to the head

 Cons:
  * takes many accesses to move one node to the head